-- "(f) A local board of education may use prototype designs from the clearinghouse established under subsection (e) of this section that is a previously approved and constructed project by the School Planning Division of the State Board of Education, and other appropriate review agencies.
-The local board of education may contract with the architect of record to make changes and upgrades as necessary for regulatory approval. - (g) For prototype schools under this section, local boards of education shall be exempt from the designer selection procedure in Article 3D of Chapter 143 of the General Statutes and may enter into an agreement with the original design professional of the prototype to supply design services for future construction of the prototype school." - SECTION 8.(a) There shall be established a Purchase and Contract Study Committee to study the issue of prequalification on public nontransportation construction work for both local and State government projects.
-The Committee may study any of the following: - (1) An analysis of existing prequalification requirements and consider whether or not current State construction voluntary standards should be required for all public projects.
+"(f) A local board of education may use prototype designs from the clearinghouse established under subsection (e) of this section that is a previously approved and constructed project by the School Planning Division of the State Board of Education, and other appropriate review agencies.
+The local board of education may contract with the architect of record to make changes and upgrades as necessary for regulatory approval.

+(g) For prototype schools under this section, local boards of education shall be exempt from the designer selection procedure in Article 3D of Chapter 143 of the General Statutes and may enter into an agreement with the original design professional of the prototype to supply design services for future construction of the prototype school."

+SECTION 8.(a) There shall be established a Purchase and Contract Study Committee to study the issue of prequalification on public nontransportation construction work for both local and State government projects.
+The Committee may study any of the following:

+(1) An analysis of existing prequalification requirements and consider whether or not current State construction voluntary standards should be required for all public projects.

+(2) An analysis of whether and/or how prequalification standards may have effectively disqualified licensed North Carolina general contractors who are able to satisfy all applicable bonding requirements under Chapter 44A of the North Carolina General Statutes.

+(3) Development of one or more objective and nondiscriminatory systems for prequalification to permit all appropriately licensed North Carolina general contractors to have the opportunity to bid in open competition for public construction projects in the State.

+(4) Any other matter relevant to the implementation of House Bill 857, 2013 Regular Session.

-this section shall be as follows:
+SECTION 8.(b) Appointments to the committee established by subsection (a) of this section shall be as follows:

-- Two Senators, appointed by the President Pro Tempore of the Senate.
-(1) - Two Representatives, appointed by the Speaker of the House of (2) Representatives. - Three licensed general contractors, appointed by the President Pro Tempore (3) of the Senate. - One professional engineer, appointed by the Speaker of the House of (4) Representatives. - (5) One registered architect, appointed by the Speaker of the House of Representatives. - (6) One person upon recommendation of the North Carolina League of Municipalities, appointed by the Speaker of the House of Representatives. - (7) One person upon recommendation of the North Carolina County Commissioners Association, appointed by the President Pro Tempore of the Senate. - A representative from the State Construction Office.
-(8)
+(1) Two Senators, appointed by the President Pro Tempore of the Senate.

+(2) Two Representatives, appointed by the Speaker of the House of Representatives.

+(3) Three licensed general contractors, appointed by the President Pro Tempore of the Senate.

+(4) One professional engineer, appointed by the Speaker of the House of Representatives.

+(5) One registered architect, appointed by the Speaker of the House of Representatives.

+(6) One person upon recommendation of the North Carolina League of Municipalities, appointed by the Speaker of the House of Representatives.

+(7) One person upon recommendation of the North Carolina County Commissioners Association, appointed by the President Pro Tempore of the Senate.

+(8) A representative from the State Construction Office.